-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of the statement of financial position date, comprise the following at July 31, 2019:
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of the statement of financial position date, comprise the following at July 31, 2020:

 Financial assets:

-Cash and cash equivalents \$ 744,591
+Cash and cash equivalents \$ 781,534

-Service receivables 51,800
+Service receivables 40,137

-Unconditional promises to give 29,260
+Unconditional promises to give 2,912

-Investments 4,615,167
+Investments 5,214,855

-Financial assets, at July 31, 2019 5,440,818
+Financial assets, at July 31, 2020 6,039,438

-Less those unavailable for general expenditure within one year, due to: Unconditional promises to give, long term portion Investments, subject to restriction in perpetuity Board designated funds for building reserve Board designated funds for long-term investment reserve 2,912 1,552,205 233,538 2,246,453
+Less those unavailable for general expenditure within one year, due to:

+Unconditional promises to give, long term portion 1,914

+Total endowment funds 1,737,071

+Time and purpose restrictions 120,649

+Board designated funds for building reserve 271,065

-Board designated funds for long-term investment reserve 4,035,108
+Board designated funds for long-term investment reserve 2,498,528

+4,629,227

-Financial assets available to meet general expenditure needs within one year \$ 1,405,710
+Financial assets available to meet general expenditure needs

+within one year \$ 1,410,211

 The League has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 To help manage unanticipated liquidity needs, the League has an operating reserve equal to approximately 120 days of projected operating expenditures, excluding depreciation, for operations in an event of an operating contingency.
-In addition, the League has board designated investments held for long-term purposes of \$2,246,453, in which up to 5% can be made available annually for operations and programs.
-During the year ended July 31, 2019, \$100,000 was transferred to operations from this reserve.
+In addition, the League has board designated investments held for long-term purposes of \$2,498,528, in which up to 5% can be made available annually for operations and programs.
+During the year ended July 31, 2020, \$50,000 was transferred to operations from this reserve.